irenekb/RRI-3D/README.md

           </table>
       </ul>
       <li> <code> config.dat </code>
-        <dl>The config.dat file contains the settings for a SimRNA run (see dependencies: <a href="#dependency">SimRNA</a>) and can be found <a href="#SimRNApath">here</a>.
-You can distinguish between the relaxing run (inputfile variable: RELAX) after simulating the start structure (longer run recommended) and the runs to extend the interaction (inputfile variable: EXPAND) (short runs recommended). <br />
+        <dl>The config.dat file contains parameters for the SimRNA simulations, e.g how many n<sub>steps</sub> should be made per n<sub>sim</sub>.
+SimRNA comes with a default config.dat file (see <a href="#dependency">dependencies</a>), but it is recommended to customise it for the use with the pipeline.
+This can be done separately for the relaxation run after simulating the start structure in Ernwin on the one hand (inputfile variable: RELAX), and for the runs to extend the interaction site (input variable: EXPAND) on the other. <br />
         In the folder <code>src/SimRNA_config</code> you can find several example ''.dat'' files.
-If you want to use these configurations please copy them into the original SimRNA folder or adapt the <code>config.dat</code> file in the original SimRNA folder individually and according to the pipeline. </dl>
+If you want to use these configurations please copy them into the original SimRNA folder or adapt the <code>config.dat</code> file in the original SimRNA folder individually and according to the pipeline. <a id="configdat"> </dl>
   </ol>
 </dl>
 <br />